 If you don't necessarily want to go to a university in the UK, the IB is probably the best option.
 The main options are schools offering the UK curriculum, IGCSE and A or IBDP; schools on the IB continuum offering all three programmes; and schools offering PEP, IGCSE and IBDP.
 The beauty of the IBDP is that it covers all of these aspects and offers credit for them based on clearly established criteria for achieving success in earning the diploma.
 The results are published in July and January respectively.
 If you receive your results in July, you will receive confirmation of your university place well in advance of A Level students; if you need to go through the UK compensation system, you have extra time to plan it.
 In terms of exams alone, the APs were only a little easier compared to the IB exams, but the A-level and IB exams for STEM SN were quite similar, with A-levels more academically rigorous in a few and IB exams in the other.

 Whether at the IB or A level, additional support is a way to position yourself in the best possible position for success.
-Each is an independent framework and curriculum, developed at different times and stages of the evolution of the IB.
 Believe me, I've looked at the A-level mathematics curriculum and literally everything in it is covered in the first year of Further Maths IB.
 While A-levels have their own difficulties, the extra hours needed to complete the IB really take their toll.